 If you’re wondering whether your car is at risk, any petrol-powered car sold in Australia since 1986 is required to have a catalytic converter fitted.
 Older models’ catalytic converters typically contain a higher amount of precious metals; hybrid cars’ catalytic converters are generally in better condition because they don’t have to work as hard at filtering pollutants.
 Pre-2011 Toyota Prius cars are particularly targeted by ‘cat’ thieves because their catalytic converters are easy to access.

 If your catalytic converter is stolen, your car will start but will be very loud.
 It will also drive roughly.
-It’s illegal to drive a car without a catalytic converter (if it’s designed to have one), so you will have to call for emergency roadside assistance, get it repaired, and contact your car insurance provider to discuss if you are covered.
+It’s illegal to drive a car without a catalytic converter (if it’s designed to have one), so you will have to call for emergency roadside assistance, get it repaired, and contact your car insurance provider to discuss if you're covered.

 3. Pets

-Pet theft, especially dog theft, rose dramatically in step with the Victorian lockdowns in 2020 and 2021 as pet ownership rates soared - and thefts remain high.
-To keep your own pets safe from theft, you can ensure they are microchipped, use a smart GPS tracker, and avoid leaving your dog tied up outside storefronts.
+To keep your own pets safe from theft, you can ensure they are microchipped, use a smart GPS tracker, and avoid leaving your dog tied up alone in public places.

 "Theft of pets is not new, but what has changed is that the theft is no longer reserved for expensive and ‘trendy’ dog breeds that can be sold on," says Gordon.
 "The theft can also be an outcome of family estrangement."